• Skip to main content

 As usual, the chronograph is operated with a pair of rubber push-pieces at 2 and 4 o’clock.

-According to Concord’s official press release, the watch is offered in two versions that differ only in colors of the subsidiary seconds indicator’s tip and the color scheme of the wristband, which is made from vulcanized rubber.
+The C2 arrives in two versions that differ only in the colors of the subsidiary seconds indicator’s tip and the color scheme of the wristband, which is made from vulcanized rubber.

 Although the timekeeper was first officially presented at this year’s Baselworld international trade show, it will go on sale in October 2011, but that is sort of normal for most Swiss-based watchmaking brands.